includeos/documentation/_build/html/_sources/Contributing-to-IncludeOS.rst.txt

 Contributing to IncludeOS
 =========================

 ..
-Litt mer underoverskrifter (mye tekst nå)
-..
-Ganske oppdatert
-..
-Presenter hvert punkt litt annerledes - så det er lettere å få oversikt - ikke så mye tekst

-..
-Vurdere: CMake packages istedenfor standalone packages (package manager ikke helt ennå og litt uklart når blir)
+Evaluate: CMake packages instead of standalone packages (not sure when a package manager will be up and running)

 Clone, edit and send us a pull request on GitHub
 ------------------------------------------------